-CCB Byte 6 (Status Byte 2)

-Bit 1-data check error

-0 - No data check error has occurred.

-1 - A data parity error has been detected by firmware, or the CCP has set this bit after detecting a cyclic redundancy check error.
-(In both cases, this bit setting is relevant only to receive operations.)

-Bit 2-CCB nonzero range residue for receive only (see "NOTE" on previous page under diagram)

-0 - No CCB range residue exists.

-1 - The CCB has been terminated before its range field value decreased to 0.
-Bit 2-last block for transmit only

-0 - Not last block

-1 - Last block

-Bit 3-data set or Communications-Pac status change

-0 - No data set or Communications-Pac status change has been recorded.

-1 - Bits 0 and 1 of LCT byte 8/40 were set to 1 and a data set or Communications-Pac status change was recorded in LCT byte 14/46.

-Bit 4-corrected memory error
+(CCB Byte 6, MLCP) (CCB Byte 7, DLCP)

-0 - No corrected memory error has occurred.

-1 - One or more hardware-corrected memory errors occurred in the CDB related to this CCB.

-Bit 5-invalid memory address

-- 0 No invalid memory address has occurred. - 1 A reference to a CDB has resulted in an invalid memory address on the Megabus; main memory has issued a NAK.
-This condition has caused the CCB to be terminated. - Bit 6-Megabus parity error - 0 No Megabus parity error has occurred. - 1 Incorrect parity existed on the Megabus as a data character was transferred to the MLCP.
-This condition has caused the CCB to be terminated. - Bit 7-uncorrected memory error - 0 No uncorrected memory error has occurred. - 1 An uncorrected memory error occurred in the CDB related to this CCB.
+- Bit 1 data check error - 0 No data check error has occurred. - 1 A data parity error has been detected by firmware, or the CCP has set this bit after detecting a cyclic redundancy check error.
+(In both cases, this bit setting is relevant only to receive operations.) - Bit 2 CCB nonzero range residue for receive only (see "NOTE" on previous page under diagram) - 0 No CCB range residue exists. - 1 The CCB has been terminated before its range field value decreased to 0. - Bit 2 last block for transmit only - 0 Not last block - 1 Last block - Bit 3 data set or adapter status change - 0 No data set or adapter status change has been recorded. - 1 Bits 0 and 1 of LCT byte 8/40 were set to 1 and a data set or adapter status change was recorded in LCT byte 14/46. - Bit 4 corrected memory error (MLCP only; bit not used in DLCP) - 0 No corrected memory error has occurred. - 1 One or more hardware-corrected memory errors occurred in the CDB related to this CCB. - Bit 5 invalid memory address (MLCP only; bit not used in DLCP) - 0 No invalid memory address has occurred. - 1 A reference to a CDB has resulted in an invalid memory address on the Megabus; main memory has issued a NAK.
+This condition has caused the CCB to be terminated. - Bit 6 Megabus parity error (MLCP only; bit not used in DLCP) - 0 No Megabus parity error has occurred. - 1 Incorrect parity existed on the Megabus as a data character was transferred to the MLCP.
 This condition has caused the CCB to be terminated.

+Bit 7 - uncorrected memory error (MLCP)

+- 0 No uncorrected memory error has occurred. - 1 An uncorrected memory error occurred in the CDB related to this CCB.
+This condition has caused the CCB to be terminated.

+Bit 7 (DLCP) - As follows:

+Uncorrected memory error

+- 0 No uncorrected memory error has occurred. - 1 An uncorrected memory error occurred in the CDB related to this CCB.
+This condition has caused the CCB to be terminated.

+Invalid memory address

+- 0 No invalid memory address has occurred. - 1 A reference to a CDB has resulted in an invalid memory address on the Model 23 bus; main memory has issued a NAK.
+This condition has caused the CCB to be terminated.

-WRITING A CCB2
+WRITING A CCB